DigiBP/Team-Strawberries/README.md

 * internal and external stakeholder consulting
 * conduct the market research

 As soon as all steps are completed, the user is creating a list of potential suppliers with the help of excel ("supplier file").
-As soon as the list is complete, the user is sending the Request for Information (RFI) or Request for Proposal (RFP), and reviewing responses.
-If the information received from the supplier, the user is updating the supplier file.
-If within 7 days there is no answer, the answers are not received, the supplier on the list is not consiered.
+As soon as the list is complete, the user is sending the Request for Information (RFI) or Request for Quote (RFQ), and reviewing responses.
+Once the information is received from the supplier, the user is updating the supplier file.
+If within 7 days there is no answer, the answers are not received, the supplier on the list is not considered.

 After 7 days, suppliers are evaluated based on criteria such as company characteristics, product quality, financial stability, geographical location, and sustainability practices.
-Initial screening of suppliers is performed using these criteria, and if there are enough pre-qualified suppliers, the process proceeds to soliciting information from suppliers.
-The evaluation stage consists of developing a weighted scoring system, scoring and ranking suppliers based on their RFI/RFP responses, and conducting site visits or audits if necessary.
+Initial screening of suppliers is performed using these criteria, and if there are enough pre-qualified suppliers, the process proceeds to evaulation.
+The evaluation stage consists of developing a weighted scoring system, scoring and ranking suppliers based on their RFI/RFP.
 If the supplier meets performance expectations, the relationship continue and the department which requested the research, receives an e-mail with the perferred supplier

 ### ⚡ Problem of As-Is-Process:
-Currently the As-Is-Process is very manual and user task driven.
-That said, the process is prone to error and is not efficient.
-The main issue with the As-Is process is that there is no automation, and most of the process steps are formed with user tasks, which consumes a lot of time to be reviewed and manually forwarded futher within the process.
+At present, the existing process is heavily reliant on manual inputs and individual tasks.
+This means it's susceptible to mistakes and lacks efficiency.
+The primary concern with the current process is its absence of automation, with many of the steps involving manual tasks that require significant time to review and manually advance within the process.
+Another challenge is the storage of information locally on individual computers and email accounts, leading to issues as there isn't a centralized source of information.

 ### ⌛ Following tasks shall be automated/digitilized:
 * The market research